Configuration

 Recommendations: usually 5V or 10V (default 5V)

 This second part of the instruments.json file maps instrument channels to modules and assigns them roles.
 There is currently no absolutely strict mapping from the modules defined here and the modules as seen in the XML file and used for Ph2_ACF.
 Stronger links will be created soon.
 However, each module receives a key that in the default file is just a numbering starting from “0”.
 To keep an overview, it is possible, so set the module name in this key instead of the number.
-This key is used to name the corresponding monitor and other measurement scans (such as the iv_curve or the sldo_vi_curves output).
+This key is used to name the corresponding monitor and other measurement calibrations (such as the iv_curve or the sldo_vi_curves output).

 Otherwise, the structure is such, that each module has a key that can be freely chosen.
 This key is connected to a dictionary that contains fixed keys for each role and then information about the instrument name and channel number for each of these roles.